icco/pseudoweb/_drafts/2015-05-05-ddos-and-you.md

 The [Digital Attack Map](http://www.digitalattackmap.com/) gives you an idea of what's going on on the internet at any one time in regards to attacks.
 It is an interesting display of different types of attacks happening across the internet at any one time.
 Particularly interesting is the [gallery](http://www.digitalattackmap.com/gallery/) which shows a bunch of interesting days on the internet.

 One of my recent favorites is from April 16, 2014, which is described as  "Volumetric attacks targeting Poland with sustained levels of over 100 Gbps".
-I haven't taken the time to figure out why this attack was made (because often such things don't make the news), but it's interesting to know that much data is being thrown around.
+I haven't taken the time to figure out why this attack was made (because often such things don't make the news, nor does it matter), but it's interesting to know that much data is being thrown around.
 For reference, one Gigabit per second is 1,000,000,000 bits per second, or 1,000 Megabits per second.
 There are 8 bits in a byte (and 8 Gigabits in a Gigabyte).
 So lets say a 720p Bluray movie is approximately 6.25 Gigabytes (to make the math easy, they are often in the 4 to 10 GB range), then someone was pushing two entire movies every second to computers based in Poland.

 Somewhat related good tip: Google responds to search queries like "50 gigabits in gigabytes" for quick lookups of stuff like this.